Six Feet Under

 …we stood in front of the large monument for Cecil B. De Mille.

-However De Mille’s monument paled in comparison to the monument for Griffith Jenkins Griffith, the man who donated the land where Griffith Park and Griffith Observatory now are located.
+However, De Mille’s monument paled in comparison to the monument for Griffith Jenkins Griffith, the man who donated the land where Griffith Park and Griffith Observatory now are located.
 Here’s a story that the observatory will never tell you.

 From the website: “In August 1903, the Griffiths went to the Arcadia Hotel in Santa Monica.
 His wife of 16 years, Christina Griffith, hoped a month in the Presidential Suite overlooking the Palisades would help her husband unwind.
 But the Colonel’s strange behavior intensified.
-Waitresses said he switched his food and drink with his wife’s.
+Waitresses said he switched his food and drank with his wife’s.
 You never know if someone’s trying to poison you, he would reason.
 They chalked it up to a strange sense of humor.
 But the last day of the Griffiths’ vacation was about as unfunny as things get.
 Christina Griffith was addressing a few last postcards and beginning to gather her things.
 Her husband entered the room with a prayer book in one hand and a revolver in the other.
 Unfortunately, he handed her the prayer book.

 It went on to say: “She was on her knees when the Colonel aimed and fired.
 Christina Griffith jerked her head at the last minute.
 That saved her life.
 She hurled herself out a window, landed on an awning below, and crawled to safety through another window.
 One author who attended Col. Griffith’s trial called Christina Griffith “the society wife who wouldn’t die.”
-The shooting left Christina Griffith disfigured and blind in one eye.
+The shooting left Christina Griffith disfigured and blinded in one eye.
 His trial was spectacular and ghastly.
 The defense succeeded.
 Griffith J. Griffith was sentenced to two years in prison, with the stipulation that he be treated for his alcoholic insanity.”
 That’s a defense I’ve never heard of before!

-From the cemetery, you can actually catch a glimpse of the Griffith Observatory in the background… “a tomb with a view!”
+From the cemetery, you can catch a glimpse of the Griffith Observatory in the background… “a tomb with a view!”

 There were still more graves to visit, like actor Darren McGavin.